awesome-cloud-dx/awesome-cloud-dx/README.md

 ### Out of business / pivoted to a different product
 - Argonaut - End to end deployments to AWS and GCP in minutes.
 Pivot to [Warpbuild](https://www.warpbuild.com/)
 - Atomized - Enables developers to launch application infrastructure in their favorite cloud provider
+- Cohesive - Modern development platform for fast-moving teams
 - Digger Classic (aka Lemon / AWS Bootstrap) - Alternative UI for AWS.
-Pivot to [CI for Terraform](https://digger.dev)
+Pivot to [Control plane for Terraform](https://digger.dev)
-- Cohesive - Modern development platform for fast-moving teams
+- Hop.io - No more configs.
+No more fuss.
+Just push your code
 - Powertools - The fastest way to ship software on your cloud account
 - RunX Automated Infrastructure on any cloud
 - Tinystacks - Fastest way to deploy your Docker app on AWS